 2. What’s the normal price for the software after promotional discounts?
 ERP software isn’t something that your business will be changing often, because it sits at the heart of your business.
 So while limited-time discounts are nice, they shouldn’t play a big role in the selection process.
 If anything, deep promotional discounts should be a red flag because they signal a short-term mindset instead of the long-term partnership that is needed with an ERP vendor.
 Your ERP vendor will be with you a lot longer than the sales cycle.

 3. Can the software grow without it overwhelming us today?
 You want an ERP system that can meet all the needs of your business today and as you grow, but you don’t want tomorrow’s needs adding unnecessary complexity today.
 So look for an ERP solution that allows functionality to be turned on progressively as a business needs it.
 Also check to see that there’s a clear and easy migration path so your business can migrate from the vendor’s small business offering to a larger ERP solution as your organization expands.
-One good example of this is SAP’s Business ByDesign ERP cloud solution for small and fast-growing businesses.
+One good example of this is SAP’s Business ByDesign and SAP S/4HANA Cloud, Public Edition ERP cloud solution for growth-focused, mid-sized businesses.